Engdaworkkassaye/reactPortifolioENG/README.md

    yarn run dev
    ```

-5. Open your web browser and navigate to `http://localhost:3000` to view the Weather App.
+5. Open your web browser and navigate to `http://localhost:3000` to view the Portfolio App.

 ## Technologies Used